6 Ways How To Raise The Alkalinity In A Freshwater Aquarium

 - Use an alkalinity increaser.

-If your freshwater aquarium alkalinity is too high, I suggest you read my article on how to lower alkalinity in fish tank water.
+If your freshwater aquarium alkalinity is too high, you should read another article I wrote on how to lower alkalinity in fish tank water.

 Alkalinity is vital in maintaining your aquarium water pH, ensuring it remains stable and within the correct range.
 Water pH measures how acidic or basic (alkaline) the water is, and it is measured on a scale of 0 to 14, with a pH of which 7 is neutral.

-Alkaline and alkalinity can be easily confused, however, alkaline refers to the pH, or current acidity of the water, while alkalinity (or Total Alkalinity) refers to the number of minerals in the water that create a buffering (or neutralizing) effect toward acid in the water.
+Alkaline and alkalinity can be easily confused.
+Alkaline refers to the pH, or current acidity of the water, while alkalinity (or Total Alkalinity) refers to the number of minerals in the water that create a buffering (or neutralizing) effect toward acid in the water.

 Aquarium water with a high alkalinity level contains many essential minerals, such as calcium carbonate and bicarbonate, which help prevent the pH level from increasing or decreasing too quickly.
 These dissolved minerals also have a positive impact on the health of your fish.